 Tata’ food consumer companies may form a cluster

-Commerce and Industry Minister Nirmala Sitharaman said in a written reply to the Rajya Sabha that the government has granted permission for 100 percent foreign direct investment (FDI) to three companies for retail trading of food products manufactured and/or produced in India.
-The FDI proposals from Amazon Retail, Supermarket Grocery Supplies and Grofers India have been accepted and approved.
-These are worth over Rs.3, 700 crore for retail trading of food products.
-Amazon Retail has proposed investment of Rs.3, 500 crore, Supermarket Grocery Supplies has planned investment of Rs.105 crore and Grofers India would invest over Rs.160 crore.
-On the other hand there has been no decision to allow overseas food retailers to sell personal care and household items made locally.
+Commerce and Industry Minister Nirmala Sitharaman said in a written reply to the Rajya Sabha that the government has granted permission for 100 percent foreign direct investment (FDI) to three companies for the retail trading of food products manufactured and/or produced in India.
+The FDI proposals from Amazon Retail, Supermarket Grocery Supplies, and Grofers India have been accepted and approved.
+These are worth over Rs.3, 700 crores for the retail trading of food products.
+Amazon Retail has proposed an investment of Rs.3, 500 crores, Supermarket Grocery Supplies has planned investment of Rs.105 crore and Grofers India would invest over Rs.160 crore.
+On the other hand, there has been no decision to allow overseas food retailers to sell personal care and household items made locally.

 Britannia to build its largest Rs.1,000 crore plant in Maharashtra